 Second only to oil, coffee is the most valuable legally traded commodity in the world.
 We love it, we rely on it, and we drink it in massive quantities.
 It is estimated that 2.25 billion cups of coffee are consumed each day worldwide.
 New Yorkers are said to drink 7 times the amount of any other U.S. city, which is why it may seem like there is a Starbucks on every corner of Manhattan.
 Famed French writer and philosopher Voltaire was rumored to have drunk 40 – 50 cups per day.
 Coffee is a daily ritual in the lives of millions of humans around the globe.
 Where exactly did this caffeinated phenomenon begin?

 Before coffee became our morning beverage of choice, it appeared in a variety of different preparations.
-In its most basic, unprocessed form, coffee is a cherry-like fruit, which becomes red when ripe; the coffee bean is found at the center of the red coffee berry.
-Early on, the berries were mixed with animal fat to create a protein rich snack bar.
+In its most basic, unprocessed form, coffee is a cherry-like fruit, which becomes red when ripe; the coffee bean is found at the center of the red coffee fruit.
+Early on, the fruit were mixed with animal fat to create a protein rich snack bar.
 At one point, the fermented pulp was used to make a wine-like concoction; incidentally, a similar beverage was made from the cacao fruit, before the advent of chocolate, which goes to show that humans are especially adept at finding new ways to imbibe.
 Another drink that appeared around 1000 A.D. was made from the whole coffee fruit, including the beans and the hull.
 It wasn’t until the 13th century that people began to roast coffee beans, the first step in the process of making coffee as we know it today.

 The word “coffee” has roots in several languages.
 In Yemen it earned the name qahwah, which was originally a romantic term for wine.
 It later became the Turkish kahveh, then Dutch koffie and finally coffee in English.